joxoleon/kh-content/Prompts/iOS/LessonPromptTemplate.md

      - **Key Takeaways**:
        - Use the delimiter `=== Section: Key Takeaways ===`.
        - Summarize the lesson with concise, flashcard-friendly points.
+       - Focus on “bite-sized” statements that serve as memory aids.
        - End this section with the delimiter `=== EndSection: Key Takeaways ===`.

 3. **Questions Section**: